 Note: This page contains affiliate links for the featured apps

-➔ Skip to the Table: Mileage Tracking Apps Head-to-Head
+➔ Skip to the Table: See the Best Mileage Tracking Apps

 You track your miles, right?!
 If you don’t, today is the best day to start.
 There are so many apps for it.
-Too many, really.
+There are almost too many to choose from, really.

-And why is it important to track you’re miles?
-The standard mileage deduction.
+And why is it important to track your miles?
+So you can correctly claim the standard mileage deduction and maximize your tax savings—legally!

 To properly claim the mileage deduction, you need to record your miles.
 That’s where mileage tracking apps come in.

-Because there are way too many apps, we want to give you a simple table that shows you all the top trackers at a glance.
+Because there are way too many apps to choose from, so we want to give you a simple table that compares all the top trackers at a glance.

 Auto or Manual Tracking? | Free or Paid? | Price for Paid Features | |